james-mcshinsky/LanguageLearning/README.md

      ```

 3. **Infrastructure Provisioning with Terraform**
-   - Edit `infra/terraform.tfvars` to define region, VPC CIDR blocks, database settings, and other options.
+   - Copy `infra/terraform.tfvars.example` to `infra/terraform.tfvars` and edit to define region, VPC CIDR blocks, database settings, and other options.
    - Run the following commands:
      ```bash
      cd infra